IgolJack/Calendar/README.md

-Here a *small* framework has been created that gives a life cycle for components.
+Here a *small* framework has been created that gives a life cycle for components (Header, Table, Footer).

 ```
 export class CalendarComponent extends DomListener {